mixitconf/mixit/README.md

  - Dependency injection will be updated with the Spring 5 functional bean API when available
  - Requery Reactor integration will be contributed and used
- - Handlebars integration with Spring Web Reactive will be contributed and used

 # Getting started